React-ua/react-courses-es6/README.md

     ✓ Load any module format (ES6, AMD, CommonJS and globals) with JSPM ✓ Babel in-browser transform for testing and playing ✓ Writing markup in JavaScript (JSX)
+    ✓ mobservable for easy state management powered by ES6

 # Getting Started